Upgrade and installation FAQ (SQL Server R Services)

-Generally, it is not recommended to install both R Services (In-Database) and R Server (Standalone) on the same computer.
+Generally, you do not install both R Services (In-Database) and R Server (Standalone) on the same computer.
 However, if the server has sufficient capacity, R Server Standalone might be useful as a development tool.
-You might also need to use the operationalization features of R Server and access SQL Server data from R Server without data movement.
+You might also need to use the operationalization features of R Server, and access SQL Server data from R Server without data movement.

-Note that if you install both R Server and R Services on the same computer, two separate sets of the same R libraries are installed: one for use by the SQL server instance, and one for development use or use by R Server.
+Note that if you install both R Server and R Services on the same computer, two separate sets of the same R libraries are installed.
+One is for use by the SQL Server instance, and one is for development use or use by R Server.

-If you encountered this error, and need to upgrade these features, we recommend that you perform a slipstream install of SQL Server 2016 with SP1.
-There are two ways to resolve the issue, both of which require uninstall and reinstall.
+If you encountered this error, and need to upgrade these features, perform a slipstream installation of SQL Server 2016 with SP1.
+There are two ways to resolve the issue, both of which require uninstalling and reinstalling.